mas-bandwidth/gafferongames/content/post/snapshot_compression.md

 ## Optimizing Linear Velocity

 What should we optimize next?
 It's a tie between linear velocity and position.
 Both are 96 bits.
-In my experience position is the harder quantity to compress so let's start with linear velocity first.
+In my experience position is the harder quantity to compress so let's start with linear velocity.

-To compress linear velocity we first need to bound the linear velocity components in some range so we don't need to send full float values for its components.
+To compress linear velocity we need to bound its x,y,z components in some range so we don't need to send full float values.
 I found that a maximum speed of 32 meters per-second is a nice power of two and doesn't negatively affect the player experience in the cube simulation.
 Since we're really only using the linear velocity as a _hint_ to improve interpolation between position sample points we can be pretty rough with compression.
-I found that 32 distinct values per-meter per second provides acceptable precision.
+32 distinct values per-meter per-second provides acceptable precision.

 Linear velocity has been bounded and quantized and is now three integers in the range [-1024,1023].
 That breaks down as follows: \[-32,+31\] (6 bits) for integer component and multiply 5 bits fraction precision.
 I hate messing around with sign bits so I just add 1024 to get the value in range [0,2047] and send that instead.
 To decode on receive just subtract 1024 to get back to signed integer range before converting to float.

 11 bits per-component gives 33 bits total per-linear velocity.
 Just over 1/3 the original uncompressed size!

-We can do better because most cubes are stationary.
-To take advantage just write a single bit "at rest".
-If this bit is 1, then velocity is known zero and not sent.
+We can do even better than this because most cubes are stationary.
+To take advantage of this we just write a single bit "at rest".
+If this bit is 1, then velocity is known zero and is not sent.
 Otherwise, the compressed velocity follows after the bit (33 bits).
 Cubes at rest now cost just 127 bits, while cubes that are moving cost one bit more than they previously did: 159 + 1 = 160 bits.

 <video controls="controls" width="100%">
 <source src="http://173.255.195.190/cubes_compression_at_rest_flag.mp4" type="video/mp4" />